The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 8. Does converting MKV to MP4 lose quality?

 You can convert MKV files to MP4 format videos using techniques like recoding and remuxing.
-When recoding an MKV file format to MP4, you may lose quality during the conversion process because it is slow.
+When recoding an MKV file format to MP4, you may lose quality during the conversion process because it’s slow.
 However, remuxing is a fast process that doesn’t involve unpacking and recoding the encoded data.
 Therefore, it is the best technique to convert MKV to MP4.

 9. What are the disadvantages of MP4?